 Revenue budget.
 Year-on-year, funding will remain fairly static but staffing costs increasing.
-Therefore the Trust needs a 3-5 year financial plan and look to raise money and cut costs.
+Therefore, the Trust is reviewing the 3-5 year financial plan and look to raise money and cut costs.
+COVID-19 has impacted both costs and cut rental revenues.

 COVID-19 impact on attainment: Impact of Lost Learning on Potentially Widening Attainment Gaps.
 Not all children have made the expected levels of progress during the partial closure.
-The trust will ensure assessments and interventions in 2020/2021 will counter this
+The trust will ensure assessments and interventions in future years will counter this.